Heathrow mortar attacks: Attacks

 The first Heathrow attack was carried out on 9 March at 6.00 pm.
-In this attack the IRA fired five Mark-10 mortar rounds into the grounds of Heathrow Airport from a parked car.
+In this attack the IRA fired five Mark-6 mortar rounds into the grounds of Heathrow Airport from a parked car.
 None of these exploded, and a search by security officers found no signs of further trouble.
 The Queen was due to arrive at Heathrow the next day being flown by the RAF.
 Despite being given a one-hour warning that bombs would explode at the airport, police did not close Heathrow's northern runway even after it was targeted by mortar bombs.
 A British Airways airliner to Copenhagen used the runway two minutes before the attack was launched from the car park of the Forte Excelsior Hotel, about 400 meter away, at 5.57 pm.

 The second of the three attacks was carried out on 11 March when the IRA launched a further four mortar rounds from a wooded area.
 The projectiles again did not explode.
 The Queen's plane landed while a further search was under way.

 In the third and final attack on 13 March, with mortars that again failed to explode landing inside the airport grounds.
 They had been buried and the launch tubes were missed in previous searches.
 The airport was closed for two hours afterwards.
 In a statement issued later that day, the IRA stated their "positive and flexible" attitude to the peace process was "abiding and enduring".

+According to one of the men involved in the attacks, the mortars were designed not to explode: the attack was a "purely symbolic" protest against the renewal of the Prevention of Terrorism Act.

 Aftermath

 No one was injured in the attacks using what the police called 'home made' devices, but flights were disrupted and Terminal One was closed as bomb disposal experts searched for any remaining devices after each attack.

 The shelling of Heathrow was apparently intended to put pressure on the British government to go beyond the Downing Street Declaration.
 Irish Taioseach Albert Reynolds dubbed the attacks as "political naive", regarding the presumed IRA goal of extracting more concessions.
 The IRA and Sinn Féin wanted an unequivocal signal from Britain that they would open the way to full scale negotiations, with a defined time span and an open agenda.

+In 1998 Michael Gallagher, who had provided the attackers with transportation and rented the garage where the explosives were prepared, was sentenced to 20 years in prison for conspiracy to cause explosions.
+Gallagher was released from prison in 2000 under the Good Friday Agreement and later published a memoir, Unbroken: Secrets, Lies and Enduring Love, which detailed his role in the attacks.

 This was the last major attack in Britain before the IRA's 1994 ceasefire and until the 1996 Docklands bombing, which ended it.